asian-code/Coalfire-Tech-Challenge/README.md

 - **S3 Buckets**:
   - "Images" bucket with lifecycle policy to move objects older than 90 days to Glacier.
   - "Logs" bucket with lifecycle policies for Active and Inactive folders.
-- **IAM Roles** for log writing and S3 bucket access.
+- **IAM Roles** for log writing into Logs bucket and read access to images bucket.

 ### Architecture Diagram
-[Insert the diagram of the AWS architecture here.]

 ---